generalized-intelligence/GAAS/demo/case_study_1/readme.md

 ## How to launch PX4 SITL
 Before using PX4 in AirSim, we should install and launch PX4 SITL.
 Through PX4 SITL, we may use PX4 as the flight control for drones in AirSim.

-1. First, make sure that you have installed all dependencies required by PX4 as listed in the [GAAS Tutorial](https://gaas.gitbook.io/guide/).
+1. First, make sure you have installed all dependencies required by PX4 as listed in the [GAAS Tutorial](https://gaas.gitbook.io/guide/).
 2. Install PX4 Firmware. **Note**: AirSim requires Firmware v1.8.2.
 ```
 bash